rkuma183/wilsonmar.github.io/_posts/2016-06-05-data-security-github.md

 PROTIP: Many say it's not a good idea to keep secrets such as passwords and other private data in a GitHub repository.
 Murphy's Law applies here too.

-Rogue scanners look through every GitHub repository, looking for secrets.
+Rogue "dorking" scanners are looking through every public repository, looking for secrets.

+PROTIP: Organizations should do their own scans to find issues before others do.

-We can use <a href="#BFG">the BFG utility to remove sensitive data</a>.
+If private information is found, we can use <a href="#BFG">the BFG utility to remove it</a>.

-CAUTION: But even after sensitive data is removed from the <strong>current</strong> repository, like the Padora's Box legend, whatever was exposed can nevertheless live on in any zips, clones, or forks others have taken of the repository.
+CAUTION: But even after data is removed from the <strong>current</strong> repository, like the Padora's Box legend, whatever was exposed can nevertheless live on in any zips, clones, or forks others have taken of the repository.